LucaMalavolta/PyORBIT/docs/running_pyorbit/terminal_output.md

 # Interpreting the results

 `pyorbit_results` will produce several files depending on the flags provided at runtime.
-The following sections will provide you with a detailed description
+The following sections will provide you with a detailed description.

 :::{admonition} Documentation update!
 :class: tip

-This page was updated  on October 2024 to reflect the updates of version 10 of `PyORBIT`
+This page was updated  on October 2024 to reflect the updates of version 10 of `PyORBIT`.
 :::